rehierl/abstract-properties/07-x-abstract-properties/07-0-an-introduction/0-3-all-none-some-of.md

 |- some-of -------------------------------------------->|
 ```

-Note that the above already effectively describes how a some-of quantifier
+As can be seen above, such a restriction has the effect of providing a method
-can be defined in terms of a none-of and an all-of quantifier.
+for defining a some-of quantifier in terms of a none-of and an all-of quantifier.

+* some-of := (none-of + all-of)

 <!-- ======================================================================= -->